superKalo/front-end-starter-template/README.md

 ##Sublime Linters:
 - SublimeLinter is a plugin for Sublime Text 3 that provides a framework for linting code.
 Whatever language you code in, SublimeLinter can help you write cleaner, better, more bug-free code. http://sublimelinter.readthedocs.org/en/latest/
   - SublimeLinter plugin for JavaScript, using jshint: https://github.com/SublimeLinter/SublimeLinter-jshint
-  - SublimeLinter plugin for Sass scss syntax, using scss-lint: https://github.com/attenzione/SublimeLinter-scss-lint
+  - SublimeLinter plugin for Sass scss syntax, using scss-lint: https://github.com/attenzione/SublimeLinter-scss-lint (*configuration file: styles/.scss-lint.yml*)

 ##.sublime-project Configuration File:
 >Projects in Sublime Text are made up of two files: the sublime-project file, which contains the project definition, and the sublime-workspace file, which contains user specific data, such as the open files and the modifications to each.